 There is a statute of limitations on many types of product liability claims.
 Claims must often be made within a short period of time after the injury occurs, and if they are not, the injured person will no longer be able to seek and receive compensation.

-Contact Our Faulty Product Lawyers for a Free Initial Consultation
+Contact Our Bellevue Product Liability Lawyers for Your Free Initial Consultation

 Contact us today for a free initial consultation.
 We will listen to your story, ask pertinent questions, and give you an honest assessment of your case.
 If it merits legal action, we will represent you at no cost, collecting a fee only if you win your product liability action.
 Our attorneys are zealous advocates for people who have been injured because of the negligence or carelessness of other individuals or organizations, and we will represent your best interests with passion and purpose.